- 1 The Way (dir. Emilio Estevez)

 The Way (dir.
 Emilio Estevez)

-Perhaps the most famous Camino movie, this one is a classic.
+Perhaps the most famous Camino movie, this one is a classic – though some say not the best Camino de Santiago movie I thought it was great.

 This movie was created by the real-life father-son duo of Martin Sheen and Emilio Estevez, which adds authenticity to its messages.
 It’s a fantastic insight into the sentimental, spiritual aspects of the Camino, and how many people use the walk as a personal reflection.